 The primary drawbacks to using of DC welding are:

-Arc Blow Issues
+Arc Blow Issues - Ac Versus Dc Welding

 In welding, there can be a lot of reasons for a weld failure.
 One of the most frustrating is magnetic arc blow.

 The quality of the weld can be affected by magnetic disturbance due to the interaction of the magnetic field of the welding current with the residual magnetic field present in the metal.